California weather helps firefighters but unleashes floods – KION546

 To the north, remnants of Kay caused flooding Saturday that stranded about 40 vehicles and closed a stretch of State Route 190 in Death Valley National Park.
 The park is still cleaning up from floods five weeks ago that closed many key roads.

-The Mosquito Fire’s cause remained under investigation.
-Pacific Gas & Electric said unspecified “electrical activity” around the time the fire was reported on Tuesday.

-Crews also battled major blazes that blanketed large swaths of Oregon and Washington in smoke.
+The smoke was expected to be particularly thick in the area around Truckee, California, and across the state border near Reno and Carson City, Nevada.

+Winds were forecast to push the smoke east later Monday, giving some relief to parts of western Oregon and Washington, according to government forecasts.
+But the smoke was expected to linger in many mountain valleys and worsen in parts of Idaho and Montana before improving in the coming days.

-In Washington, fire officials were scrambling to secure resources in the battle against a blaze sparked Saturday in the remote Stevens Pass area that sent hikers fleeing and forced evacuations of mountain communities.
-There was no containment Sunday of the Bolt Creek Fire, which had scorched nearly 12 square miles (31 square kilometers) of forestland about 65 miles (104 kilometers) east of Seattle.
+In Washington, fire officials scrambled to secure resources for a blaze sparked Saturday in the remote Stevens Pass area that sent hikers fleeing and forced evacuations of mountain communities.
+As of Monday, the Bolt Creek Fire was 2% contained and had scorched nearly 12 square miles (31 square kilometers) of forestland about 65 miles (104 kilometers) northeast of Seattle.
+A larger incident management team and additional fire crews were slated to arrive Tuesday, officials said.

-“The fire will continue to advance in areas that will be unstaffed.
-With limited resources, only point protection will be in place while resources continue to mobilize to the fire,” said a Sunday morning incident report.

-Meanwhile, sprawling areas of western Oregon that were choked by thick smoke from the fires in recent days were expected to see improved air quality on Sunday thanks to a returning onshore flow, Oregon Public Broadcasting reported.
+In Oregon, utility companies said Monday they restored power to tens of thousands of customers after shutting down service over the weekend to try to prevent wildfires during high winds, low humidity and hot temperatures.

+Both Portland General Electric and Pacific Power enacted planned power shutoffs Friday as gusting winds and low humidity moved into Oregon, posing extreme fire danger.
+The utilities were concerned that the winds would cause power lines to break or sag, making sparks that could ignite tinder-dry vegetation.

+Power shut-offs due to extreme fire weather, common in California, are new to the Pacific Northwest.

-South of Portland, more than 3,000 residents were under new evacuation orders because of the 134-square-mile (347-square-kilometer) Cedar Creek Fire, which has burned for over a month across Lane and Deschutes counties.
-Firefighters were protecting remote homes in Oakridge, Westfir and surrounding mountain communities.
+South of Portland, evacuation levels were reduced near the 135-square-mile (349-square-kilometer) Cedar Creek Fire, which has burned for over a month across Lane and Deschutes counties.
+Firefighters were protecting remote homes in Oakridge, Westfir and surrounding mountain communities and sheriff’s officials warned that people should remain ready to leave at a moment’s notice should conditions change.

 According to the Northwest Interagency Coordination Center, this weekend there were more than 400 square miles (1,035 square kilometers) of active, uncontained fires and nearly 5,000 people on the ground fighting them in Oregon and Washington.